lucasporter/CarPartFinder/SDP.md

 |5.
 Maintenance                | ∞

 *   In a real world project, **Phase 5: Maintenance** completely dominates the others; it can last years or decades!
-    *   Obviously, you can't experience that in this short time we have together in this class.
 *   For best results, apply this advice over the whole two-week sprint.
     *   Do not expect a good outcome if you procrastinate and try to cram this in to one or two days.

 ## Phase 0: Requirements Analysis
 *(20% of your effort)*